-BMGT P688 Information Technology and Multi Media in Tourism
+Information Technology and Multi Media in Tourism BMGT P688

 Today's technologies influence almost every aspect of the management of resources.
 Yet technology brings change, managers must be prepared to understand and utilise change to effect organisational efficiency and effectiveness.
-This course is designed to give an in-depth insight into various aspects of Information Technology which affect management in general and tourism management in particular.
-Attention is given into strategic areas which promote competitive advantages, current and future trends in technology and an understanding of the use of software, hardware, and systems in the tourism sector.
+This course is designed to give an in-depth insight into various aspects of Information Technology that affect management in general and tourism management in particular.
+Attention is given to strategic areas that promote competitive advantages, current and future trends in technology and an understanding of the use of software, hardware, and systems in the tourism sector.